hdrpknc/Reference-work/README.md

 & under system information tab you can find the host IP address.
 * port
 Go to the Transaction `SMICM` -> Choose from the menu "GOTO -> Services".
+### Variant for Bootstrapping from Content Delivery Network
+SAPUI5 can either be loaded locally with a relative path from a Web server or
+externally from a Content Delivery Network (CDN).
+> Loading SAPUI5 from a CDN improves your app performance: You can load from a server that (in most cases) is much closer to your location, and you can benefit from the caching mechanism and the language fallback logic.